Additivity and Fiber Sequences for Combinatorial K-Theory: Introduction

-In order to introduce the (horizontal and vertical) weak equivalences, we borrow intuition from an archetypal algebraic category with weak equivalences: chain complexes with quasi-isomorphisms.
+In the process, we expand on the work of \cite{CZ} to allow for the addition of homotopical information; in other words, we define a notion of ``ACGW categories with weak equivalences'', along with the corresponding $S_\bullet$-construction.
+To introduce the (horizontal and vertical) weak equivalences, we borrow intuition from an archetypal algebraic category with weak equivalences: chain complexes with quasi-isomorphisms.
 A quick study finds that among monomorphisms (resp.\ epimorphisms), the quasi-isomorphisms are those whose cokernel (resp.\ kernel) is an exact chain complex.
-Mirroring this scenario, the weak equivalences in a $\fcgw$ category are determined by a choice of ``acyclic objects'' satisfying certain closure properties, much like the weak equivalences considered in \cite{cotorsion}.
-Our main structure, which we call an \emph{$\fcgwa$ category}, then consists of a pair $(\C,\W)$, where $\C$ is a $\fcgw$ category and $\W$ is the full double subcategory of acyclic objects.
+Mirroring this scenario, the weak equivalences in our setting are determined by a choice of ``acyclic objects'' satisfying certain closure properties, much like the weak equivalences considered in \cite{cotorsion}.
+Our main structure, which we call a \emph{relative $\fcgwa$ category}, then consists of a pair $(\C,\W)$, where $\C$ is a suitable double category and $\W$ is the full double subcategory of acyclic objects (\cref{fcgwa}).

 Restricting the weak equivalences to isomorphisms, our more robust axioms allow us to recover the examples of exact categories and varieties.
 These are not ACGW categories, but they do form $\fcgwa$ categories, so they can now be studied using the full force of our foundational theorems of $K$-theory.
 We also show that the double category $\C^\D$ of $\D$-shaped diagrams in an $\fcgwa$ category $\C$, for any double category $\D$, is $\fcgwa$.
 We interpret this as an ``exponentiability'' property, which inspires the ``E'' in $\fcgwa$.
-Notably, this allows us to show that each $S_n \C$ is $\fcgwa$ which implies that this $S_\bullet$-construction can be iterated, and thus $K(\C)$ is an infinite loop space, as shown in \cref{spectra}.
+Notably, this allows us to show that each $S_n \C$ is $\fcgwa$ which implies that this $S_\bullet$-construction can be iterated, and thus $K(\C)$ is an $\Omega$-spectrum, as shown in \cref{spectra}.

-Our main motivating example, and the driving force behind this generalization, is that of chain complexes.
-Aside from being the building blocks of homological algebra, chain complexes over an exact category also play a crucial role in algebraic $K$-theory.
-When endowed with quasi-isomorphisms as the class of weak equivalences, they form a Waldhausen category, and the Gillet--Waldhausen Theorem tells us that the $K$-theory spectrum of an exact category $\C$ --- with isomorphisms --- is equivalent to the $K$-theory spectrum of bounded chain complexes on $\C$ --- with quasi-isomorphisms.
-Chain complexes provide an often more convenient model for the $K$-theory of exact categories.

-Our aim is to construct a similar chain complex model for the $K$-theory of non-additive categories such as sets and varieties.
-In this spirit, we define an $\fcgwa$ category of chain complexes of finite sets, while in future work with Inna Zakharevich we plan to do the same for varieties.
-This construction of non-additive chain complexes in fact applies more generally to any category which is \emph{extensive}, meaning it has coproducts which interact nicely with pullbacks.
-Extensive categories include the categories of sets, $M$-sets for a monoid $M$, and finite variants thereof.